3191110276/intro-to-kubernetes/12_Persistent_Storage/README.md

 What we created so far is only a claim on a StorageClass, which is backed by a real storage system.
 We still need to connect all of this to a Pod though, then it will finally be available as a volume.
 To do this, we basically need to add the PersistentVolumeClaim to the Pod.

+Deployment with PVC

+Apply new settings

+Show that storage is now persistent

 Storage Object in use Protection